GRIDAPPSD/app-deconfliction/service/README.md

 $ ./run-pipeline.sh 123apps standalone
 ````

 Note the final argument of "standalone" must be present to perform a standalone invocation as needed for this test.
-If you get output starting with "Initialization--finished" after some query output, this demonstrates successful intialization and you may do a ctrl-C exit.
+If you get a line of output of the form "Initialization--finished, waiting for messages..." after some query output, this demonstrates successful intialization and you may do a ctrl-C exit.
 </li>
 </ol>